dimitarg/fpmatters/README.md

 This repo aims to collect translations of the code examples from the paper "Why Functional Programming Matters" in various programming languages.
 Currently we have a Java example - *in progress*.

+The intended use is to look at the code while you read the paper, so that you can read it in a language familiar to you.
+And then experiment with / modify the code to deepen your understanding of what you have learned.

 ## Why this repository exists

 The paper's introduction starts as follows: